xamarin/WebSharp/docs/getting-started/getting-started-dev-windows.md

 WebSharp\electron-dotnet\tools>build.bat release 1.5.0 7.0.0 7.4.0
 ```

-Starting with 1.4.0 - 1.6.0 of Electron here are the following commands:
+Starting with 1.4.0 - 1.7.0 of Electron here are the following commands:

 ```
 WebSharp\electron-dotnet\tools>build.bat release 1.4.0 6.5
 WebSharp\electron-dotnet\tools>build.bat release 1.5.0 7.0.0 7.4.0
 WebSharp\electron-dotnet\tools>build.bat release 1.6.0 7.4.0
+WebSharp\electron-dotnet\tools>build.bat release 1.7.0 7.9.0
 ```

 The `electron-dotnet.js` source also needs to be updated so that the correct native `Nodejs` node module version can be looked up and loaded.